Maravilla station

 Maravilla station (/ˌmɑːrɑːˈviːʌ/) is an at-grade light rail station on the E Line of the Los Angeles Metro Rail system.
-It is located at the intersection of 3rd Street and Ford Boulevard in East Los Angeles, California near Interstate 710.
+It is located at the intersection of 3rd Street and Ford Boulevard in the Maravilla neighborhood of East Los Angeles, California near Interstate 710.
 This station opened in 2009 as part of the Gold Line Eastside Extension.

 Service

 Station layout

 Maravilla station utilizes a simple island platform setup with two tracks in the median of East 3rd Street.
 There are two ramps for platform access, one at the intersection with South Ford Boulevard and the other at the intersection with South McDonnell Avenue.

 Connections

 As of 15 December 2024, the following connections are available: